Sharon-B/Inside-Out/README.md

 * Change the current working directory to where you want the cloned directory to be
 * Type git clone and paste the copied url after it
 * Press enter and the clone will be created

+## Amazon Web Services (AWS)

+### Initial Setup

+1. Create an account on aws.amazon.com

+* Click create account
+* Enter details
+* Enter billing details
+* Verify account via SMS
+* Select a plan
+* Sign up

+2. In the AWS  Management Console

+* Open the S3 Service
+* Select Create bucket
+* Add a name for the bucket
+* Enable All Public Access and acknowledge
+* Click Create Bucket

+3. Set up the bucket:

+    #### Properties Tab:

+    * Static website hosting -> Edit -> Enable
+    * Set index.html as Index Document
+    * Save Changes

+    #### Permissions Tab:

+    * CORS -> Edit
+    * And set:

+    ```
+    [
+    {
+        "AllowedHeaders": [
+            "Authorization"
+        ],
+        "AllowedMethods": [
+            "GET"
+        ],
+        "AllowedOrigins": [
+            "*"
+        ],
+        "ExposeHeaders": []
+    }
+    ]
+    ```

+    #### Permissions Tab:

+    * Bucket Policy -> Edit -> Policy Generator – note the ARN
+    * Policy type: S3 bucket
+    * Allow all principles by setting it to *
+    * Action: Get object
+    * Enter ARN from above
+    * Add Statement
+    * Generate Policy
+    * Copy the policy and paste it into the bucket policy editor
+    * Add /* at the end of the resource key to allow access to all resources.
+    * Save changes

+    #### Permissions Tab:

+    * Access Control List (ACL) -> Edit
+    * In the public access section select list.
+    * Save changes.

+### Setup AWS Identity Access Management (IAM)

+1. Create a user group:

+* Click user groups -> Create group
+* Name the group
+* Create group

+2. Create a policy:

+* Click Policies -> Create Policy
+* Select JSON tab -> Import managed policy
+* Import the S3 Full Access Policy
+* Get the bucket ARN from the bucket policy and add it to the resource key as a list where the first item in the list is the ‘ARN’
+And the second item is the ‘ARN/*’
+* Click next
+* Review Policy
+* Name the policy -> Create Policy

+3. Attach the policy to the group we created:

+* User Groups -> Click on the group -> Permissions
+* Add permissions -> Attach Policy -> Select the one just created
+* Add permissions

+4. Create a User to add to the Group:

+* On the Users tab -> Add User -> Create a name for the user
+* Allow Programmatic Access
+* Click Next
+* Add the user to the group just created
+* Click next -> Create User
+* Download the .csv file containing the access key and secret access key.
+This file can only be downloaded now.

+### Connecting Django to S3

+1. Install boto3 and django-storages packages

+        pip3 install boto3
+        pip3 install django-storages
+        pip3 freeze > requirements.txt

+* Add storages to the list of installed apps in settings.py

+2. In Heroku Config Vars add the variables

+        AWS_ACCESS_KEY_ID
+        AWS_SECRET_ACCESS_KEY

+* Using the values from the .csv file downloaded from AWS.

+3. Delete the DISABLE_COLLECTSTATIC variable from the config vars and deploy the Heroku app.

+4. In the S3 bucket create a folder called `media` and upload any required media files to it.
+Under Manage Public Permissions -> Select grant public read access to these objects -> Upload.

 # Credits